-Work & Aging Disparities
+Work & Aging opportunities

 Similarly, a lifetime of work that is more dangerous, lower paying, and/or that reinforces subordination exacerbates long-term health divides and affects health and well-being in old age.
+The NYRDRC seeks to investigate the mechanisms for the observed effects to explore ways that Social Security and other public and private systems can help.

 Meet the Researchers